Managing environment content with Puppetfiles

 mod 'apache', :git => 'https://github.com/puppetlabs/puppetlabs-apache', :branch => 'proxy_match'

-To track a branch within the control repo, set the
+To track a branch within the control repo, declare the content with the

 # Deploy content from branch matching control repo branch. mod 'hieradata', :git => 'firstname.lastname@example.org:organization/hieradata.git', :branch => :control_branch